oyc-ku/Group-Fake-News-Project/README.md

 The `exploration_tokens_and_domains.ipynb` notebook is used to explore our special tokens and the distribution of unique domains in the dataset.

 The `Compute_vocab_size.ipynb` notebook is used to explore the vocabulary sizes during parts of the data processing.

+The `split_data.py` file is used to split the data into train, validation and test, even though all the files use `stemmed_data.csv` and then apply the samme procces on it as `split_data.py` does.

 <!-- TODO: creation of topword10000.csv -->